AshridgeTechnologies/elemento/stories/Backlog.md

 - P1: Preview fails with Cannot destructure property 'CurrentUrl' of 'app' as it is undefined. while editing formula, needs preview reload
 - Eq does not compare booleans correctly
 - TrueFalse input cannot be readonly
+- Timer fails to start every second time - because checks state but not in latest